This is the G Pen Elite, a new portable vaporizer for dry herb made by Grenco Science (G Pen), makers of the ubiquitous G Pro vape.

 One tip I have to maximize visible vapor is to wait a few extra seconds between draws, don’t take one pull after another with this unit it’s not the best way to use it.
 After you take a draw wait 20-30 seconds before going at it again, or before passing it to someone else.

-Definitely check out my list of top picks for best portable vaporizer to see which models I rate higher than this one.
+Definitely check out my list of top picks for best vaporizer to see which models I rate higher than this one.